 Such transformational changes are often derided as impossible or a fool’s errand.
 So too were the initial plans for the State Water Project by California’s first state engineer William Hammond Hall.
 California’s water industry has historically been no stranger to visionary initiatives that were not complacent about things as they are but pioneered a brighter future that might be.
 With a water system designed a generation ago for a state half our current population and future uncertainty from climate change, the question is simply whether we have the courage our ancestors showed in doing not what was easy but what needed to be done.
 We have committed to the latter course and believe firmly the people of California deserve nothing less.

-We humbly ask for your support in having Gov Ops lead a one year water data task force and formalizing A.R.G.O. as the Advanced Research arm of Gov Ops so that we can continue delivering this mission critical work for California’s future.
+We humbly ask for your support in having Gov Ops lead a one year water data task force and formalizing A.R.G.O. as the Applied Research arm of Gov Ops so that we can continue delivering this mission critical work for California’s future.

 Patrick and the Argonauts

 A.R.G.O.
-(Advanced Research in Government Operations) is a startup nonprofit that builds, operates and maintains pioneering data infrastructure to transform how water reliability, street quality, and other basic public services are delivered.
+(Applied Research in Government Operations) is a startup nonprofit that builds, operates and maintains pioneering data infrastructure to transform how water reliability, street quality, and other basic public services are delivered.
 ARGO’s work has been featured in Senator Hertzberg’s Subcommittee on Modernizing Government, Fast Company, Fox News Smart Cities, the Associated Press, Harper’s magazine and other news outlets.
 Learning from the tradition of visionary technocratic excellence in the California water community, we’re building a new kind of public institution, the world’s first data utility.